 Functional impairment of an active implant caused by interference may pass unnoticed by the individual fitted with it.
 Depending upon the nature of the impairment, it may however lead to cardiac discomfort, cardiac arrhythmia, or in the worst-case scenario even to death.
 Further information can be found in DGUV Informative publication 203-043 (previously: BGI/GUV-I 5111).

 Disruptive interference in implants can be evaluated either generically or on a case-by-case basis.
-A generic evaluation is based upon the permissible values (threshold values) stated in Research Report 451concerning the safety of workers fitted with active and passive implants under exposure to electromagnetic fields (FB 451).
+A generic evaluation is based upon the permissible values (threshold values) stated in Research Report 451 concerning the safety of workers fitted with active and passive implants under exposure to electromagnetic fields (in German).

 If the evaluation is to be limited to a specific person within a defined working area, a person-specific evaluation of the interference is recommended.
 This takes account of the specific properties and settings of the individual's implant(s).
 In the majority of cases, this evaluation enables the affected individual to continue working or to return to work with virtually no constraints.

 Workers have a duty under DGUV Regulation 15, Section 12 (3) to inform their employers that they have been or will be fitted with an implant.
 This is necessary in order for the employer to take measures, where required, to protect employees against potential hazards.

 Accident Prevention: Digitalisation - TechnologiesTel: +49 30 13001-3581

 Accident Prevention: Digitalisation - New TechnologiesTel: +49 30 13001-3583